 “Dutch Mountain” (I think this may be Dutch humor?) leads up to the second floor.
 There are plenty of hot and cold drinks and hot and cold food with salads.
 There’s a mix of meat and vegetarian meal options.
 Up at the very top of the lounge is the 18m long Blue Bar and an outdoor terrace with great views out to the tarmac and planes.
 This restaurant and bar drinks are largely chargeable with an a la carte menu.
 There are rumors that you will be able to spend your frequent flyer miles on this menu too.
 There are, however, lots of drinks available free of charge, in addition to chargeable premium drinks.

 The overall look of the lounge is very Dutch with dark and light pines, bright colors, and a “classy IKEA” feel.
-It’s a great modern lounge and one side has floor to ceiling glass windows, making it light with great views of the planes.
-The only problem with this lounge is that it can be very busy around the food buffet and it can be difficult to find a free seat or table at peak times.
+It’s a great modern lounge, and one side has floor to ceiling glass windows, making it light with great views of the planes.
+The only problem with this lounge is that it can be hectic around the food buffet, and it can be not easy to find a free seat or table at peak times.

 2. KLM Crown SkyTeam Lounge 25 (Schengen)

 The other KLM flagship airport lounge at Amsterdam Schiphol airport is Lounge 25, the Schengen (European flight) lounge situated on the upper level between Lounge 1 and 2, near the D gates.
 This is a brilliant European flight lounge and the best at Amsterdam airport.